Laguna Beach, California

 Historically settled by Paleoindians, the Tongva people, and then Mexico, the location became part of the United States following the Mexican–American War.
 Laguna Beach was settled in the 1870s, officially founded in 1887, and in 1927 its current government was incorporated as a city.
 The city adopted the council–manager form of government in 1944.
 The city has remained relatively isolated from urban encroachment by its surrounding hills, limited highway access, and dedicated greenbelt.
 The Laguna Beach coastline is protected by 5.88 mi of state marine reserve and an additional 1.21 mi of state conservation area.

 Tourism is the primary industry with an estimated six million people visiting the community annually.
 Large annual events include the Pageant of the Masters, Festival of Arts, Sawdust Art Festival, Art-A-Fair, Bluewater Music Festival, and Kelpfest.

 History

+Tongva Era

 Laguna Beach was the site of a prehistoric paleoindian civilization.
 In 1933, the first fossilized skull of a paleoindian found in California was uncovered during construction on St. Ann's Drive.
 Known as "Laguna Woman", the skull originally was radiocarbon dated to more than 17,000 BP, but revised measurements suggest it originated during the Holocene era, 11,700 years BP.
 Subsequent research has found several prehistoric encampment sites in the area.

+The indigenous people of the Laguna Beach area were the Tongva.
+Aliso Creek served as a territorial boundary between Gabrieleno and Acjachemen groups, or Juaneños, named by Spanish missionaries who first encountered them in the 1500s.
+The area of Laguna Canyon was named on an 1841 Mexican land grant map as Cañada de las Lagunas (English: Glen of the Lagoons).